5 top ESG reporting challenges and how to overcome them carbon accounting

 Data collection is a critical task for anyone managing a company's ESG initiatives -- but getting it right takes a nuanced understanding of the best processes.

-ESG data encompasses a wide array of information, but organizations may prioritize different types of data based on their industry, goals and regulatory requirements.
+ESG data encompasses a wide array of information, but based on their industry, goals and regulatory requirements, organizations might prioritize different types of data, such as the following:

-• Environmental aspects include energy usage, water consumption and waste output.
-An environmental program might involve collecting emission data between the company and its partners.
+• Environmental aspects, such as energy use, water consumption and waste output.
+An environmental program might involve collecting emission data from the company and its partners.

-• Governance programs might focus on financial systems and contracts.
+• Governance programs, which might focus on financial systems and contracts.
 This data includes executive compensation, board diversity and data privacy protections.

-• Social factors include living wages and gender pay gaps, training investment, employee demographics and other information commonly contained in HR systems.
+• Social factors, such as living wages and gender pay gaps, training investment, employee demographics and other information commonly contained in HR systems.

-A chart showing examples of the types of data to collect from the three ESG components.
+A chart showing the three pillars of sustainability with examples of the correlating types of ESG data to collect from them.

 These are some of the key factors that can create data used for ESG metrics.